zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 actions, or they can be pages that the user can navigate to.

 `TopLevelCommands` returns a list of `ICommandItem`s.
-These are basically just a simpler form of `IListItem`, shich can be displayed even as a stub (as described in [Caching](#caching)), before the extension process is loaded.
+These are basically just a simpler form of `IListItem`, which can be displayed even as a stub (as described in [Caching](#caching)), before the extension process is loaded.

 #### Fallback commands